SalmaJKhan/MSc_Project_30107961/README.md

 The detailed report of the project is available in the Report.pdf file.
 It covers the methodology, data analysis, results, and key findings from the comparative study of the AI architectures.

-**3. Prototype Video**
+**3. Prototype Test Run [Video]**
-A video demonstration of the working prototype can be found in the Prototype_Demo.mp4 file.
+A video demonstration of the working prototype can be found in the Prototype Test Run.mp4 file.
 This showcases how the AI tool classifies embryo images and the user interface for interacting with the system.

 **4. PPT Presentation for VIVA**